divyeshlagisetty/indo-flatprice-predictor/README.md

 ## Usage

 There are three notebooks in this project.
-The first notebook, Divyesh_Lagisetty_code0.ipynb, is used for preprocessing data and producing data without and with PCA for dimensionality reduction.
+The first notebook, Divyesh_Lagisetty_code0.ipynb, is used for preprocessing data and producing data without and with principle component analysis for dimensionality reduction.
 The other two notebooks, Divyesh_Lagisetty_code1.ipynb and Divyesh_Lagisetty_code2.ipynb, implement different regression techniques on the preprocessed data.
 After hyperparameter tuning on test data, the results obtained by these methods were uploaded in .npy files.